CiscoSystems/nova-solver-scheduler/README.md

 * **Manual Installation**

-    - Clone the repository to your local host where nova-scheduler is run, and switch to the "dev-mvp1" branch.
+    - Clone the repository to your local host where nova-scheduler is run.
       ```
       git clone https://github.com/CiscoSystems/nova-solver-scheduler.git
-      git checkout -b dev-mvp1 origin/dev-mvp1
       ```

     - Navigate to the local repository and copy the contents in 'nova' sub-directory to the corresponding places in existing nova.